santigarcor/laratrust/docs/usage/middleware.rst

 Concepts
 ^^^^^^^^

-You can use a middleware to filter routes and route groups by permission or role:
+You can use a middleware to filter routes and route groups by permission, role or ability:

 .. code-block:: php